 DB Station&Service AG – Case Study

-DB Station&Service AG is a wholly-owned subsidiary of Deutsche Bahn AG, which develops and manages around 5,400 passenger stations nationwide.
-As Europe's leading station operator, DB Station&Service AG provides access to the rail network and mobility services around the train station for more than 18 million passengers a day.
+DB Station&Service AG, a wholly-owned subsidiary of Deutsche Bahn AG, develops and manages around 5,400 passenger railway stations across Germany.
+As Europe's leading station operator, DB Station&Service provides access to the rail network and mobility services around the train station for more than 18 million passengers a day.

 "Our goal was clear: A holistic solution that provides a full picture of our strategic management system in every control dimension, which is dynamic in terms of time and users and based on homogeneous data management," recalls Christoph Reichelt, Project Manager and Head of Operational Policy, Planning, and Control at DB Station&Service.

-To achieve this, the DB subsidiary needed a platform that could not only map strategic control models (BSC) and dashboards but also merge and provide data from a wide range of sources and in a wide variety of formats in real-time.
+To achieve its goals, the DB subsidiary needed a platform that could not only map strategic control models (BSC) and dashboards but also merge and provide data from a wide range of sources and in a wide variety of formats in real time.
 An extremely dynamic reporting system was called for, with data entry and comment-sharing options.

 In an in-depth selection process, more than a dozen solutions were evaluated and tested on real-life examples with a use case.
-With its all-in-one approach and ability to write back to core legacy systems, the DB subsidiary was drawn to the BOARD platform, which seamlessly integrates Business Intelligence, Performance Management, and Predictive Analytics.
+With its all-in-one approach and ability to write back to core legacy systems, the DB subsidiary was drawn to the Board decision-making platform, which seamlessly integrates Business Intelligence, Planning, and Predictive Analytics in a single interface.

 Upcoming project stages will include the addition of detailed functions such as saving action plans and sharing commentary.
 The number of users is also set to grow thanks to a plan to open up new areas of the application, such as cost center planning and rolling forecasts, further improving dynamism and responsiveness across teams.